Sepp van den Berg: PEC Zwolle

-After successfully progressing through the PEC Zwolle youth ranks since 2012, Van den Berg made his first team debut on 11 March 2018, coming on as a 45th minute substitute in a 2–0 league defeat at home to Groningen.
+After successfully progressing through the PEC Zwolle youth ranks since 2012, Van den Berg made his first team debut on 11 March 2018, coming on as a 45th minute substitute in a 2–0 Eredivisie defeat at home to Groningen.

 Liverpool

-On 27 June 2019, Van den Berg joined Liverpool for a confirmed fee of £1.3 million, which could potentially rise up to £4.4 million if all agreed clauses are activated.
-He made his competitive debut for the club on 25 September 2019 in an EFL Cup match against Milton Keynes Dons.
-Van den Berg made his first start in Liverpool's 5–5 draw against Arsenal in the EFL Cup fourth round on 30 October.
+On 27 June 2019, Van den Berg joined Premier League club Liverpool for a confirmed fee of £1.3 million, which could potentially rise up to £4.4 million if all agreed clauses are activated.
+He made his competitive debut for the club on 25 September 2019, in an EFL Cup match against Milton Keynes Dons.
+Van den Berg made his first start in Liverpool's 5–5 draw with Arsenal in the EFL Cup fourth round on 30 October.
 Liverpool went on to win 5–4 in the penalty shoot-out.

 Loan to Preston North End

 On 1 February 2021, Van den Berg joined EFL Championship side Preston North End on loan for the remainder of the 2020–21 season.
 Five days later, he made his debut for Preston as a substitute for Paul Huntington in a 1–2 home league defeat by Rotherham United.

 On 21 June 2021, Van den Berg extended his loan to Preston by an additional 12 months, to an 18-month loan deal, to remain at the club for the 2021–22 season.
 He scored his first professional goal in a 4–2 win at Morecambe in the EFL Cup in August 2021.